Perfect Sisters

 Perfect Sisters (released in the United Kingdom as Deadly Sisters) is a 2014 Canadian crime drama film directed by Stanley M. Brooks.
 It stars Abigail Breslin and Georgie Henley.
-The film was released on April 11, 2014, and was based on the novel The Class Project: How to Kill a Mother, which itself was based on the real-life murder of Linda Andersen.
+The film was released on April 11, 2014, and was based on the novel The Class Project: How to Kill a Mother, which itself was based on the real-life Bathtub Girls murder.

 Plot

 Sandra Andersen, her younger sister by one year, Elizabeth (aka "Beth"), and their younger brother, seven-year-old, Robert (aka "Bobby"), live with their alcoholic 44-year-old mother Linda.
-Linda, every now and again, has boyfriends who are usually abusive towards her and her children, both physically and psychologically.
+Linda, every now and again, has boyfriends who are usually abusive towards her and her children, both physically and sexually.

 Sandra now is a senior in high school and Beth is a junior and they cannot take Linda and her alcoholism.
 They plot to kill their mother and plan to live with their friends after they kill her because they will get their mother's life insurance money.
 They tell their friends Justin and Ashley to make reservations at their favorite restaurant while Sandra and Beth get Linda intoxicated, drug her and later drown her in their apartment bathtub.
 Once they do all of this, Sandra feels guilty while Beth feels excited.
 Beth then convinces her that everything is going to be better with their mother dead.

 The two are sent to live with their aunt and Bobby is sent to live with his long-lost estranged father.
 No one suspects that Sandra and Beth have anything to do with their mother's death, as everyone just thinks that she drowned in her bathtub while being drunk and on drugs.
 Sandra and Beth begin to get popular at school after telling their friends that they killed their mother and no one at school even thinks about reporting them.

 An older friend of Sandra's begins to believe that Sandra and Beth had something to do with it after Sandra tells him that their mother's death might not have been an accident.
 He goes to the police and they tell him to wear a wire, pick Sandra up and see if he can find out more about the incident.
 After she tells him the truth, Sandra and Beth get interviewed by police and Beth remains calm while Sandra has a meltdown.
 When the police find all the evidence to prove that Sandra and Beth killed Linda, the two get sentenced to ten years in prison and can have no contact with one another.